Red Rock Canyon National Conservation Area

 With steep mountains of gray limestone above striking sandstone cliffs, Red Rock Canyon is full of dramatic landscapes.
 Red Rock Canyon National Conservation Area preserves over 300 square miles in the Mojave Desert west of Las Vegas.
 Despite this grand size, Red Rock Canyon is easy to explore.
 Reaching the park is a breeze (it is less than twenty miles from the Las Vegas Strip) and much can be seen from a 13-mile long Scenic Drive.
 Several trails depart from the Scenic Drive allowing visitors to explore rugged canyon and unique rock formation.

 The Bureau of Land Management manages Red Rock Canyon NCA.
 While you might expect a BLM park to be minimally developed, this is not the case.
 Red Rock Canyon has a large visitor center, numerous well-established trails and information panels.
 To stay overnight in the park, check out the 72-site Red Rock Canyon Campground.
 Red Rock Canyon receives over two million visitors each year.

-There is an entrance fee at the start of the Scenic Drive of $7 per vehicle and $3 for motorcycles, bikes, and walk-ins (prices as of April, 2016).
+There is an entrance fee at the start of the Scenic Drive of $15 per vehicle ($10 for motorcycles or $5 for bicycles and pedestrians (prices as of 2019).
 National Parks (America the Beautiful) passes can also be used for entry.